 A central recommendation of the ERBAP is the appointment of a Biodiversity Officer for the University.
 The role and job description are described below.
 We suggest a mid-Grade 5 (Spinal point 25: £38,704 in year one) Professional Services position, costed for 3 years in the attached spreadsheet (here at 28/35 hours).
-Role criteria are detailed in the attached job specification.
 The responsibilities of the role would be to: